 When Taiichi originally developed Kanban, one of its goals was to tackle the overproduction of goods and the waste that comes with it.
 A key element of JIT was making only the quantity required of any component or product.
-This challenged the Western premise of the Economic Order Quantity (EOQ) which was built on acceptance of fixed ordering costs, set-up times.
-And thus the need to spread these fixed costs over large batches.
+This challenged the Western premise of the Economic Order Quantity (EOQ), which was built on accepting fixed ordering costs and set-up times.
+Thus, a need to spread these fixed costs over large batches.

-A physical as well as a Kanban board online tackles overproduction by using a pull instead of push principle, which means that workflow always moves in sync with demand.
+A physical and a digital Kanban board tackles overproduction by using a pull instead of push principle, which means that workflow always moves in sync with demand.
 In other words, the goal of the Kanban system is to limit the buildup of excess inventory at any point in production.
-We establish limits on the number of items waiting at supply points and then reduce them.
+We limit the number of items waiting at supply points and then reduce them.
 As we identify and remove inefficiencies.
 Whenever a limit is exceeded, this points to an inefficiency that we should address.

 Kanban aligns inventory levels with actual consumption.
 A signal tells a supplier to produce and deliver a new shipment only when a material is consumed.
 This signal is tracked throughout the refillment cycle, bringing visibility to all parties involved.

-With push strategy, the business is allocating resources to produce products but the return on investment is not guaranteed, leading to unnecessary costs and waste.
-When production makes use of a pull strategy, work is based on actual customer demand.
-The pull system also helps teams become more focused, rather than doing multiple jobs at a time.
-This allows them to be more productive because they operate based on their actual capacity.
+With a push strategy, the business allocates resources to produce products, but the return on investment is not guaranteed, leading to unnecessary costs and waste.
+When production uses a pull strategy, work is based on actual customer demand.
+The pull system also helps teams become more focused rather than doing multiple jobs simultaneously.
+This makes them more productive because they operate based on their capacity.

 Learn more about the practice from our ultimate Kanban guide.

-10 Pros of transitioning to a Kanban board online
+10 Pros of Transitioning to a Digital Kanban Board

 2. Managing remote teams

-Covid has changed a lot in the workplace and there is an unseen need to manage remote teams.
-No matter if your team is distributed throughout the country, the city, or the building, having a Kanban board online is a lot more efficient.
-Equal access to the information, having everything at your fingertips, and being able to access it from anywhere is what a virtual Kanban board offers.
-This allows to track urgent situations outside the physical office and synchronization of the team.
+Covid has changed a lot in the workplace, and there is an unseen need to manage remote teams.
+Whether your team is distributed throughout the country, the city, or the building, having a Kanban board online is a lot more efficient.
+A virtual Kanban board offers equal access to information, having everything at your fingertips and being able to access it from anywhere.
+This allows for tracking urgent situations outside the office and synchronizing the team.

-Furthermore, in the nowadays globalized world, it is quite common for companies to have at least some part of employees working from abroad or from different cities.
-With regards to that, Kanban board online offers a solution of being inclusive to remote team members.
+Furthermore, in the globalized world, it is common for companies to have at least some employees working from abroad or from different cities.
+With regards to that, the digital Kanban board offers a solution for a team using hybrid collaboration.
 And not having to go the extra mile to update them on the current state of affairs as they can track it all virtually.

-If no one visits or changes your physical Kanban board, what’s the board going to do about that?
-Nothing, of course, it’s not a responsive object.
+If no one visits or changes your physical Kanban board, what will the board do about that?
+Nothing, of course.
+It’s not a responsive object.
 On the other hand, Kanban software provides active management.
-It notifies people when tasks are due and flags stalled progress for managers.
+It notifies people when tasks are due, and flags stalled progress for managers.
 That alone makes it far more effective at getting results.

 3. Omnipresence and Asynchronous communication

 Kanban boards that live in the cloud are available to all employees 24/7, no matter where they happen to be.
-Physical boards are limited by both time (office hours) and space (the location).
-The problem is that workforces are becoming more and more distributed with lots of people working remotely at least part of the time.
+Physical boards are limited by both time (office hours) and space (location).
+The problem is that workforces are becoming more and more distributed, with many people working remotely at least part of the time.
 Such employees become disconnected from the improvement of work that the rest of the team manages on the board.

 What’s more, great ideas for improvement don’t always come during working hours.
 With an online board, employees can log in or use an app to submit innovative ideas whenever inspiration strikes.

-Moreover, by putting the Kanban board online, you are enabling asynchronous communication practices.
+Moreover, by choosing a digital Kanban board, you are enabling asynchronous communication practices.
 This allows the team to collaborate without the need for a large number of meetings and face-to-face time.